|

-Joshua Kors is an investigative reporter for The Nation, where he covers military and veterans' issues.
+Joshua Kors is an attorney and an investigative reporter covering military and veterans' issues.

-Kors earned national attention this year for his work uncovering the veterans' benefits scandal.
-His two-part series showed how military doctors are purposely misdiagnosing soldiers wounded in Iraq, labeling them mentally ill in order to deny them medical care and disability pay.
+Kors earned national attention for his work uncovering the veterans' benefits scandal.
+His three-part series showed how military doctors are purposely misdiagnosing soldiers wounded in Iraq and Afghanistan, labeling them mentally ill in order to deny them medical care and disability pay.

 He continued his reporting with ABC News, collaborating with Bob Woodruff on "World News Tonight" and "Nightline" pieces covering the scandal.
 The "Nightline" report was part of a series on the struggles of wounded soldiers, which won the Peabody Award.